ribana-b/libft/README.md

 ## Progress

-If you want to check my progress as a student in 42 Málaga checkout my <a href = "https://github.com/SrRecursive/42Malaga">main repository</a>!
+If you want to check my progress as a student in 42 Málaga check out my <a href = "https://github.com/SrRecursive/42Malaga">main repository</a>!